-The FRA limits aggregate Reserve Bank surplus.
-Effective February 9, 2018, the Bipartisan Budget Act of 2018 (Budget Act) reduced the statutory limit on aggregate Reserve Bank surplus from \$10 billion to \$7.5 billion.
-Effective May 24, 2018, the Economic Growth, Regulatory Relief, and Consumer Protection Act (Economic Growth Act), further reduced the statutory limit on aggregate Reserve Bank surplus from \$7.5 billion to \$6.825 billion.
+As of December 31, 2020, the FRA limited aggregate Reserve Bank surplus to \$6.825 billion.
+Effective January 1, 2021, the National Defense Authorization Act for 2021 further reduced the statutory limit on aggregate Reserve Bank surplus from \$6.825 billion to \$6.785 billion.
+On February 5, 2021, the Reserve Banks made a \$40 million lump sum payment to the Treasury.
 Reserve Bank surplus is allocated among the Reserve Banks based on the ratio of each Bank's capital paid-in to total Reserve Bank capital paid-in as of December 31 of each year.
-The amount reported as surplus by the Bank as of December 31, 2020 and 2019 represents the Bank's allocated portion of surplus.
+The amount reported as surplus by the Bank as of December 31, 2021 and 2020, represents the Bank's allocated portion of surplus.